cern-eos/eos/doc/configuration/draining.rst

    scrubPattern[1][i]=0x5555aaaa5555aaaaULL;
    scrubPattern[1][i+1]=0xaaaa5555aaaa5555ULL;

-Patterm 0 or pattern 1 is selected randomly.
+Pattern 0 or pattern 1 is selected randomly.
 Each test file has 1MB size and the scrub file names are ``<mountpoint>/scrub.write-once.[0-9]`` and ``<mountpoint>/scrub.re-write.[0-9]``.